Sunrise Service Liturgy

 Because the risen Christ is closer than you think.

-when you finally see that he’s been with you the whole time—
+He’s been with you the whole time.

 Liturgist: Let us close in prayer.